npongratz/start-a-project/microservices/perl/mojo/README.md

-## Sample Python project
+## Sample Perl project

-This project is designed to get you started writing a [microservice](http://martinfowler.com/articles/microservices.html) using the [Python](https://www.python.org/) programming language.
-This project uses the [Falcon](http://falconframework.org/) framework to implement a very simple end point.
+This project is designed to get you started writing a [microservice](http://martinfowler.com/articles/microservices.html) using the [Perl](https://www.perl.org/) programming language.
+This project uses the [Mojolicious Lite](http://mojolicio.us/) framework to implement a very simple end point.

 Perhaps more importantly, this project uses [Docker](http://www.docker.com/) to run this web service in a Linux containter.
 To